Crook County, Wyoming

-Crook County is a county in the northeastern section of the U.S. state of Wyoming.
-As of the 2020 United States Census, the population was 7,181, making it the third-least populous county in Wyoming.
-Its county seat is Sundance.
+Crook County is a county in the northeastern corner of the U.S. state of Wyoming.
+As of the 2020 United States census, the population was 7,181, making it the third-least populous county in Wyoming.
+Its county seat and largest city is Sundance.
+The county is located at the northwestern extreme of the Black Hills, which are its defining geographical feature.

 History

 Crook County was created by the legislature of the Wyoming Territory on December 8, 1875, from portions of Albany and Laramie Counties.
 It was organized in 1888.

 Crook County was named for Brigadier General George Crook, an army commander during the Indian Wars.
 In 1890, Crook County lost territory when Weston County was created.
 Campbell County was formed with land ceded by Crook County in 1911.

 Geography

 According to the US Census Bureau, the county has a total area of 2865 sqmi, of which 2854 sqmi is land and 11 sqmi (0.4%) is water.
 The lowest point in the state of Wyoming is located on the Belle Fourche River in Crook County, where it flows out of Wyoming and into South Dakota.

 Devils Tower National Monument is located in the Bear Lodge Mountains in Crook County.

 The Missouri Buttes, at the northwestern end of the Black Hills, are located in the county, 3.5 miles northwest of Devils Tower.